 And then there was the Etna Rosso from the slopes of Sicily’s Mount Etna.
 He said, “Let’s (meaning, how about you) try this.
 It’s from a volcano.”
 She (the wine) was alluring and steadfast in transporting me six thousand miles away, high above the villages that lie in her shadow where gnarly vines grip her volcanic soil.
 I was charged with emotion.
 With his guidance I could taste the savory and mineral qualities and even the attitude one would expect from a wine made from her smoke-pluming cone.

 Those were some of the many enlightening moments along my journey to wine.
 It seems everyday there’s a connection.
 From wines that remind me of that tumbling quarter in the machine at the laundromat I used to frequent as a child, to wines that take on a personality of someone I’ve never met, such as the Eastern European pianist that shows up in my glass of Ruchè.
 And still, the wines that quite literally offer me bear hugs when I least expect it.
-Strangely enough, I was becoming enchanted.
+Strangely enough, I was developing a crush.

 Given wine’s importance in the world, it’s astonishing to examine the anthropology of wine.
 It’s the juice that drives life, while at the same time it has sustained us through some of the darker days of our own evolution.
 It made so much sense when winemaker and friend Valter Scarbolo said, “Wine is the vessel that carries the spirit of the land, its culture and traditions.”